 By containing corn starch, the sugar spheres also contain water.
-On the condition that this is not surplus water from the production process, it should be noted that this water is not available in free state, and our experience shows that it cannot interfere with active substances susceptible to hydrolysis.
+On the condition that It is an ot supplus water from the production process, it should be noted that this water is not available in free state, and our experience shows that it cannot interfere with active substances susceptible to hydrolysis.
 This water is permanently bound to the starch molecules and required for their technological properties.
 An attempt to remove this water from the sugar spheres would result in very complicated drying procedures; the sugar spheres would become hygroscopic and absorb moisture again from the air.
 This means that the success of this procedure would be in doubt.
 It is only important that the water activity (the aW value) as a measure for water bonding remains below 0.65 so that any microbial growth is reliably prevented.
-These interpretations are based on the water vapour absorption isotherms, which are available for sugar spheres, and which should also be ascertained on the same basis for active substance pellets.^{13, 14} The technological properties of the sugar spheres are particularly
+These interpretations are based on the water vapour absorption isotherms, which are available for sugar substance pellets.^{13,14}